How School Shootings Affect Private Schools

 On November 14, 2019, a sixteen-year-old boy named Nathaniel Berhow entered his school and shot others with a 0.45-caliber handgun, killing two students and injuring three others before turning the gun on himself.
 The shooting took place at Saugus High School in Santa Clarita, a mere 40 miles away from Westridge.
 The latest shooting adds to the growing list of attacks on school campuses, with as many as 45 shootings taking place at elementary and high schools this year alone.

 However, the majority of the school shootings that have taken place over the past couple of decades have been in public schools.
-Cato Institute reports that out of the 134 school shootings that have taken place from 2000 to 2018, only eight have happened in private schools
+Cato Institute reports that out of the 134 school shootings that have taken place from 2000 to 2018, only eight have happened in private schools.

 So why are fewer private schools targeted for attacks?
 According to a survey conducted by Alfred University, depression and bullying are the leading causes of a school shooter’s motives.
 Private schools may have more resources, such as school counselors and specialized programs that address issues surrounding mental health, to support students with these issues.
 Westridge has both.